Pyt-logo

 3. New Year’s Eve

 This tops some of the best festivals in Australia.
 It’s an exhilarating celebration you won’t forget.
-The New Year’s Eve is one of the largest and most popular and among the free things to do in Sydney.
+New Year’s Eve is one of the largest and most popular events and among the free things to do in Sydney.
 This is a marvellous and lively celebration engulfed in fireworks, light shows, and parties along the beaches.
-We would highly recommend flying out there to welcome the new year and attending one of the most beautiful family-friendly festivals in Australia.
+We would highly recommend flying out there to welcome the new year and attend one of the most beautiful family-friendly festivals in Australia.

 4. Byron Bay Bluesfest

 The Byron Bay Bluesfest is an annual Australian music festival that has been held over the Easter long weekend in Byron Bay, New South Wales.
 A five-day blues music event, one of the most famous festivals in Australia, features a large selection of blues and roots performers from the country and around the world.
 It is one of the world’s leading contemporary music festivals.
-Attended by over five thousand people every year, it is a dream come true for music lovers, with large food courts, licenced bars, fast-food corners, and beer counters adding to the overall charm.
+Attended by over five thousand people every year, it is a dream come true for music lovers, with large food courts, licensed bars, fast-food corners, and beer counters adding to the overall charm.
 This is what dreams are made of!

 5. Melbourne International Arts Festival

 Melbourne International Arts Festival is an international arts festival in Australia.
 This portrays the true spirit of Australian festivals and celebrations of dance, theatre, music, circus, visual arts, and multimedia.
-Over 400,000 people attend this music-awaited festival, which has been noted for epic art performances.
-It is one of the most popular and high-profile festivals that offers an insight into the evolving cultural dialogue that takes place between the artists and their audience all around the world and art installations.
+Over 400,000 people attend this music-filled festival, which has been noted for epic art performances.
+It is one of the most popular and high-profile festivals that offers an insight into the evolving cultural dialogue that takes place between the artists and their audience all around the world, and art installations.

 6. Parrtjima

 Parrtjima is Australia’s only Aboriginal-dedicated event.
 This is definitely a must-attend event and is one of the best and most famous festivals in Australia.
-It celebrates the world’s oldest living culture along with some of the new technological advancements.
+It celebrates the world’s oldest living culture, along with some of the new technological advancements.
 Being one of the most beautiful Australian festivals, it centres around the Aboriginal artists of the country.
 The objective of this festival is to raise awareness about the ancient and yet unexplored art forms of the Aborigines and to display their wonderful artworks.
 However, it also helps educate others about their rich culture and history and is certainly a unique celebration of arts and culture unlike anywhere else in the world.

 7. Woodford Folk Festival